brown-ccv/jaworski-cellseg/README.md

 <img src="images/README/shapes_layer.png" alt="Image description"
    width="480" height="290">

-To select the regions defined by the shapes, navigate to the "Select Region" widget in the plugin.
-The first dropdown menu will list the available shape layers, while the second dropdown menu will show the cloud binary images.
-This process subtracts the binary image from the shape layer to isolate the desired regions.
+To select regions defined by the shapes, navigate to the "Select Region" tool in the plugin.
+The first dropdown menu lists the available shape layers, while the second dropdown menu displays the cloud binary images.
+This process uses the shape layer to isolate and subtract specific regions from the binary image.

 <img src="images/README/subregion_widget.png" alt="Image description"
    width="315" height="150">